Still I Rise by Maya Angelou – Complete Poem Explanation | Summary & Analysis

 5. Does my sassiness upset you?

-👉 The poet questions whether her bold confidence makes others uncomfortable.
+👉 The poet asks whether her bold confidence and self-assurance make others uncomfortable.

 6. Why are you beset with gloom?

-👉 She asks why they seem so unhappy or disturbed because of her attitude.
+👉 She questions why they seem unhappy or troubled because of her confidence.

 7. ’Cause I walk like I've got oil wells

-👉 She says she walks proudly as if she owns great wealth.
+👉 She says she walks proudly and confidently as if she possesses great wealth.

 8. Pumping in my living room.